Luvu182/travis/docs/project-overview-pdr.md

 ## Project Vision

-LuxBot is an AI-powered Vietnamese executive assistant chatbot with long-term memory, designed for seamless integration with Telegram and Lark Suite.
+Travis is an AI-powered Vietnamese executive assistant chatbot with long-term memory, designed for seamless integration with Telegram and Lark Suite.
 The system extracts actionable intelligence from group conversations, maintains persistent context, and provides intelligent responses informed by historical context.

 ### Core Value Proposition
 - **Automatic Task Extraction:** Convert conversations into structured tasks with assignees and deadlines